 When using Tor, it is also important to remember that Tor does not encrypt information you send or receive across the Internet.
 This means that anyone monitoring a Tor exit node can monitor your behavior as easily as if you weren’t using Tor.

 Using a VPN Makes More Sense for Most Internet Users

 Research suggests that almost 50% of people have increasing concerns about their privacy online.
 However, Tor is only really suitable for regular use if you are a budding Edward Snowden.

 Slow Tor speeds mean that basic web browsing can be painfully slow.
 Slow speeds also make downloading and streaming content impossible.
 This being the case, using Tor certainly isn’t for everyone.

 Are you planning to take steps to protect your privacy online this year?
-If so, Shielded VPN can help.
-Even better, we don’t ask that you stop using the Internet the way you want to.
-To find out more, click here .
+If so, check out our recommended VPN service.

 Online freelancer, owner of Shielded VPN and long time website creator and designer.
 Happily married man and father of two amazing boys.